Privacy and Security of Personal Information

 - integrate privacy best practices into business practices and the design of programs, services, systems and processes at Elections Ontario.

-We maintain three registers for voting in Ontario: the Permanent Register of Electors for Ontario—more commonly known as the voters list—the Register of Absentee Electors and the Ontario Register of Future Voters.
+We maintain three registers for voting in Ontario: the voters list, the Register of Absentee Voters and the Ontario Register of Future Voters.

 Updates are made to the voters list on an ongoing basis using information from federal, provincial and municipal data sources such as the National Register of Electors maintained by Elections Canada, and through direct updates from electors.

 The Chief Electoral Officer of Ontario is permitted under the Election Act to provide information from the voters list to:

 - the Chief Electoral Officer of Canada;

 - any municipality in Ontario and its local boards;